-Continuation in the Honors program requires successful completion of at least ★24 in the previous Fall/Winter with a GPA of 3.0, and a GPA of 3.0 on all CMPUT courses taken in that Fall/Winter.
-Most scholarships require a full course load of ★30 to be eligible for consideration.
-Graduation requires a GPA of 3.0 on the last $\bigstar$ 60 credited to the degree, and 3.0 on all CMPUT courses credited to the degree.
+Continuation in the Computing Science Honors Stream in Bioinformatics program requires successful completion of at least $\star$ 24 with a minimum 3.0 GPA and a minimum 3.0 GPA on all CMPUT courses completed in the previous Fall/Winter.
+In addition, graduation requires a minimum 3.0 GPA on the last $\star$ 60 and a minimum 3.0 GPA on all CMPUT courses credited towards the degree.

-Students must complete a minimum of ★24 in CMPUT courses at the 300or 400-level offered at the University of Alberta.
+Students must complete a minimum of $\star$ 24 in CMPUT courses at the 300or 400-level offered at the University of Alberta.